Bodysurfing for beginners: Know before you go out there

-Watch for a little while to allow the sets to roll through and make a decision based on their size, not the in-between waves’ sizes!
+Watch the ocean for a little while to allow the sets to roll through and make a decision based on their size, not the in-between wave sizes!
 Sets can be sometimes double or even triple the size of the in-between waves.
-In addition, keep in mind that a six-foot wave doesn't sound too big but remember you are viewing it from lying position and it is a good rule to follow that what you see from the shore will be double from in the water.
+In addition, keep in mind that a six-foot wave doesn't sound too big but remember you are viewing it from lying position and it is a good rule to follow that what you see from the shore will be double even triple from in the water.

-When it comes to wave height, if you are inexperienced and it looks intimidating from the shore that is probably because it is!
+When it comes to wave height, if you are inexperienced and it looks intimidating from the shore that is probably because it is.
 Follow your gut on this.
-Again, when you are out there, it is too late to decide if it is too big as the lip of the wave hits you on the noggin.
+When you are out there, it is too late to decide if it is too big as the lip of the wave hits you on the head.
 If you are a beginner, we suggest sticking to waves in the 1- to 4-foot range and avoid waves that crash too close to shore, or beaches where there is a sharp drop-off in the depth of the water.

 The Beauty to bodysurfing is there is not a lot you really need

 Bodysurfing can be done on just about every beach and wave type.
 That's the fun part about bodysurfing: it’s accessible to everyone.